Are you looking to make a few home improvements? A renovation here and there could really add value to your life and to your property.

 As a whole of market mortgage broker, we can access mortgage deals with the lowest mortgage interest rates and can talk to you about remortgaging and charge mortgages as two viable options for releasing equity from your home.

-We can also put you in touch with the mortgage lender that is right for your personal circumstances, making sure you get the best deal if you do decide to remortgage.
-In some cases, you might require a specialist lender and we can explain the reasons for this to you.
+We can also put you in touch with the mortgage lender that is right for your personal circumstances, making sure you get the best deal and lowest interest rates if you do decide to remortgage.
+In some cases, your financial circumstances might require a specialist lender and we can explain the reasons for this to you and the mortgage rates available.

 Your appointed mortgage advisor at YesCanDo Money can also help you remortgage if you simply want to move away from your existing mortgage deal and onto something with smaller repayments over the mortgage term.
-It’s often best to do this just before you move onto your current lender’s SVR interest rate as you will then avoid an early repayment charge.
+It’s often best to do this just before you move onto your current lender’s standard variable rate as you will then avoid an early repayment charge.

 For information on remortgaging and all other mortgage advice, make an appointment with us using the contact details on our website.